 A great psychologist is very patient, both during long periods of research and with individual patients.
 They understand that significant periods of time can pass before substantial results can be seen.

-I am an Assistant Professor and the Program Director for campus-based Professional Counseling and School Counseling Programs in the Department of Professional Psychology and Family Therapy, Seton Hall University.
+I am an Assistant Professor for the online & campus-based Professional Counseling and School Counseling Programs in the Department of Professional Psychology and Family Therapy, Seton Hall University.

 My classroom work addresses the complexities of the social, political, cultural, environmental, and economic world.
 As such, I emphasize understanding how individuals interact with American and global culture.

 My research focuses on individuals within marginalized groups.
 To conduct this research, I use a method known as “the Listening Guide,” which was created by Dr. Carol Gilligan (In A Different Voice) in the 1980’s.
 I was mentored by Dr. Gilligan during my time at NYU.
-Currently, my work explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women and their experiences during and post college.
+Currently, my work explores the narratives of Dominican American, Korean American, and Trinidadian American, second generation, college educated women, stereotypes and bias in online dating, the voices and narratives of women who have experienced IVF, and the experiences of Asian American performers in theatre, film, and television.

 My quantitative work on the effects of harm, hurt, and neglect by caregivers of older Lesbian, Gay, and Bisexual adults aged 66-88 was published in the Journal of Homosexuality in 2014.
-My qualitative work exploring the relationship between the American Dream, infertility, and marginalized identities is currently under review.
+My qualitative work exploring the relationship between the American Dream, infertility, and marginalized identities was published in Narrative Inquiry in 2018.